- O

 Any support received will go directly toward:

-- Travel expenses to and from his oncology team in Grand Junction and, potentially, out-of-state cancer centers
+- Travel expenses to and from his oncology team in Salt Lake City, UT

 - Healthy meals, vitamins, and supplemental items to support his strength during treatment

-All funds will be placed into a separate account, used only as needed for Nathan’s care.
 We want to be clear: we do not expect donations, and simply sharing this page or sending love means the world to us.
-At our core, we know that we can never thank our loved ones enough for the support, kind words, thoughts, etc., but it is my promise that I will always try to communicate how much it means to us and our families.
+We know that we can never thank our loved ones enough for the support, kind words, thoughts, etc., but it is my promise that I will always try to communicate how much it means to us and our families.

 We are humbled, hopeful, and so deeply thankful for your support—whether it’s a message, a prayer/thought, a warm meal, or financial help.
 Your collective energy has brought us through some of the hardest moments, and we are endlessly grateful that you continue to walk alongside us.